szeyick/University/COS80013 - Internet Security/Lectures Notes/README.md

 Stateless firewalls don't detect patterns, it doesn't remember anything like with HTTP requests.
 But is really fast.

 Application layer firewalls will detect everything.

+### Tunnelling

+SSH is the encrypted version of Telnet, and does authentication which SSL does not.
+SSL encryptes the data but not the authentication.

+HTTPS is HTTP with SSL.
+SSL is now known as TLS (Transport Layer)

+MAC is the long string of hex digits that are outputted when using SSL/SSH.

+Block cipher will encrypt a sequence of text in a messassge with the same key.

+Stream cipher will encrypt a message with the generated cipher text of the previous block and the encrytpion key.

+### Terminology

+Footprinting is practicing on an exact replica of the system that you are trying to crack into.
+Like getting a replica of the safe that you are trying to break.

+Network recon scenario may be on the exam, as to how to find out about a network with only an IP address, server and stuff.
+Also think about social engineering principals a long with looking at the hardware.